Herbal & Homeopathic Information

 • If you happen to touch medicated pellets while grafting a remedy, wash your hands before touching anything else (the pellet container, Dixie cups, etc.).

 Unlike grafts using blank pellets, liquid “grafts” can be made from a remedy of any potency.
-To prepare a liquid dilution of a homeopathic remedy, you need the remedy, a dropper bottle (1/2 to 1- ounce bottles work well), and vodka.
+To prepare a liquid dilution of a homeopathic remedy, you need the remedy, a dropper bottle (1/2- ounce bottles work well), and vodka.
 First, label the bottle with the remedy’s name and potency.
 Then use a pinched Dixie cup to pour alcohol into the bottle, filling it about 3/4 full.
 Add a few pellets of the prepared remedy to the bottle and screw on the dropper top.
 Once the pellets have dissolved, gently shake the bottle a few times.
 One dose of the remedy is 3-5 drops in a tablespoon or so of water.
 When your liquid-dilution bottle is nearly empty, simply refill it with alcohol, cap it, and shake it gently.

 Where to Buy Supplies for Grafting Remedies